 But whether I’m tackling a long-overdue disaster zone or simply attacking the mess in my kitchen first thing in the morning, there’s a basic “formula” I usually follow.
 It helps me take the first step towards cleaning up, which usually leads me to take the next step, and the one after that.

-Throwing away the gum wrappers, empty snack packages, and unnecessary shopping bags will make the room look better with very little effort.
+First things first, throw away the food wrappers, empty snack packages, junk mail, and unnecessary shopping bags to make the room look better with very little effort.
+You might want to use a timer and see how much trash you can find in just a few short minutes.
 The quick success will give you motivation to keep working.

-Put away anything that obviously does not belong in that room.
+2. Put away items that obviously do not belong in the room.

 Put the vacuum away in the front closet, return the scissors to the kitchen drawer, toss the dirty towels into the bathroom hamper.
 Often, a quick look around will reveal things that can be removed from the room without much thought.
 This is a basic “grab-and-go” before you begin any kind of sorting and organizing.

 If you see things in the room that just need put in their proper places, it’s usually best to take care of them first, before moving on to the more challenging cleaning, sorting, and organizing.
-For example, when cleaning up the kitchen, I’ll put away any food items or clean dishes before moving on to washing the dirty dishes and sorting the pile of mail on the counter.
+For example, when cleaning up the kitchen return any food items to the fridge and pantry and put away the clean dishes before moving on to scrubbing the appliances or sorting the pile of paperwork on the counter.

-If you’ve spent a lot of time working on a messy room, be sure you leave the area looking as nice as possible when you’re ready to call it quits – even though you might be tired or burnt out in the end.
+If you’ve spent a lot of time cleaning a messy room, be sure you leave the area looking as nice as possible when you’re ready to call it quits, even if the entire job isn’t done.
 Toss the cleaning cloths into the laundry, take out the trash, and tidy up the room so it looks like you’ve been working as hard as you know you have!